-Study: Tomato, a fruit, and more specifically a berry!
+Tomato, a predominantly spring and summer fruit, and more specifically a berry!

 Heirloom Tomato & Mango Pico from Love & Lemons